-The Drive feature in Google Workspace provides storage space to archive information related to the Syllabus Chair position.
-After the convention, make a folder in the Google Workspace Drive and title it with the year and the location of the convention.
-Upload the source files for the syllabus into that folder.
-Graphic images or photos of people can be copied into the image directories already available in the Drive.
-Although the PDF file of the syllabus is available on the website, that file can also be uploaded for ease of access.
+Archive the convention material produced.
+Make a folder in the Google Workspace Drive and title it with the year and the location of the convention.
+Upload the source files for the syllabus into that folder making any sub-directories if needed.
+Graphic images or photos of people can be copied into the Images or Images People directories already available in the Drive.
+Although the PDF file of the syllabus is available on the website, that file can also be uploaded, if desired, for ease of access.

 After the convention review any correspondence in the email account for retention or deletion.
-Then notify the Webmaster by August 1 that the account is ready for transfer.
-The Webmaster will then reset the password so that the account is ready for use by the next Syllabus Chair.
-For more information on using the Google Workspace account, see Google Workspace Capabilities on page 63.
+Then notify the Webmaster by September 1 that the account is ready for transfer to the next Syllabus Chair.
+The Webmaster will then reset the password so that the account is ready for use by the next chair.